By Jake Buvala | Last updated: January 7, 2026 | Originally published: April 2011

 Maybe you’re worried you’ve made too many mistakes, and now it’s too late.

 Maybe you regret putting your family through this stress.
-You wanted your dog to be a buddy for your kids.
-Instead, the kids are upset, and you’re feel like you’re one more argument with your spouse away from taking the puppy back to the breeder.
+The tension in your household has skyrocketed and you feel like you’re one more argument with your spouse away from taking the puppy back to the breeder.

 No matter what you’re experiencing, one thing is for sure: